Student Observations and Questions

 Questions

 1. What does it mean to be manumitted compared to emancipated?
-Which is souoght by abolitionists?
+Which is sought by abolitionists?

 2. Why is Belinda Sutton referred to as “Belinda X” in her chapter?